 \subsection{M step}

+The degree parameters in the likelihood were typically indirectly addressed in the literature.
+Instead of explicitly including the degree parameters, likelihood functions conditional on observed degrees were used, such as conditional pseudo-likelihood \citep{amini2013pseudo} and conditional split likelihood \citep{wang2021efficient}.
+This approach is based on the observation that the conditional distribution of independent Poisson variables, given their sum, follows a multinomial distribution \citep{amini2013pseudo}.

+In this paper, we take a different and more direct approach.
 Instead of using any surrogate \citep{amini2013pseudo,wang2021efficient}, in the M step we rigorously maximize $J(q_1,q_2,\Phi)$ over all parameters including ${\theta}$ and ${\lambda}$ given $q_1$ and $q_2$.
 A key observation here is that the row and column degrees are global optimizers for ${\theta}$ and ${\lambda}$ for any given $q_1$ and $q_2$ (Proposition \ref{thm:stationary}).

-Let and We postpone the explanation of how to efficiently compute these marginal probabilities to Section \ref{sec:E}.